JiatingLi/JiatingLi.github.io/pages/home.md

 ---

-# Mission
+## Mission
-## To elevate agricultural productivity and sustainability through cutting-edge digital technologies and advanced analytical methodologies.
+### To elevate agricultural productivity and sustainability through cutting-edge digital technologies and advanced analytical methodologies.

 <br>
-We employ a wide range of tools to monitor crop growth and development, including remote sensing technologies (UAVs and satellites), optical sensors, ground-based robotics, and Internet-of-Things (IoT) devices.
-By harnessing the power of data-driven Artificial Intelligence (machine and deep learning models) and physics-driven process-based models (radiative transfer model, crop growth model), we deliver accurate and robust predictions on crop performance.
+We employ a wide range of tools to monitor crop growth and development, including *remote sensing* technologies (UAVs and satellites), *optical sensors*, ground-based *robotics*, and Internet-of-Things (*IoT*) devices.
+Leveraging data-driven *Artificial Intelligence* (machine and deep learning models) and physics-driven *process-based models* (radiative transfer model, crop growth model), we make accurate and robust predictions for crop performance.

 <!-- ![Theme]({{ "assets/images/Home_pic.jpg" | relative_url }}) -->
 <br>

-# Join us!
+## Join us!
 I am actively looking for graduate students to join our lab at the [Department of Biosystems Engineering, University of Manitoba](https://umanitoba.ca/engineering/biosystems).
 Students with strong self-motivation and passion for agricultural engineering are welcome to contact me.